smalik2811/QuantifiedSelf2.0/readme.md

 - Run `setup.sh`

 # Local Development Run
+- `sudo start redis-server start` This command will start redis server
 - `local_run.sh` It will start the flask app in `development`.
 Suited for local development
+-  `local_beat.sh` It will start the celery beat
+-  `local_workers.sh` It will start celery workers

 # Folder Structure